 Ray Celestin lives in London.
 He studied Asian art and languages at university and is a script writer for film and TV, as well as publishing several short stories.
-The Axeman's Jazz is his first novel and won the CWA John Creasey New Blood Dagger Award.
+His first novel The Axeman's Jazz won the CWA John Creasey New Blood Dagger Award.
 He is also the author of the critically acclaimed follow-up Dead Man's Blues.

 The Rashomon Effect is not widely known by name, though its principles are scattered throughout the great crime novels, films and, recently, television shows.
 Ray Celestin explains its influence on his novel, The Axeman's Jazz.